flekschas/regl-scatterplot/README.md

 - `regl` a Regl instance to be used for rendering.
 - `background` background color of the scatterplot.
 - `backgroundImage` background image for the scatterplot.
-This must be a [regl texture object](https://github.com/regl-project/regl/blob/gh-pages/API.md#textures) and can be created with [`createTextureFromUrl`](#const-texture--createTextureFromUrlregl-url-isCrossOrigin).
+This can either be a URL or a [regl texture object](https://github.com/regl-project/regl/blob/gh-pages/API.md#textures).
+The latter can be created with [`scatterplot.createTextureFromUrl`](#scatterplot.createTextureFromUrl).
 - `canvas` canvas element.
 - `colors` colormap.
 - `pointSize` size of the points.